JordiCondom/BirdSongs/README.md

 ### Step 3: Dowload files and save them in a folder

+Go to the main page of the github repository, top right green Code button.
+Open it and download it as a zip and unzip it in a folder.

 ### Step 4: From the terminal, go to the folder you saved all the files in

 ### Step 5: Execute the server